DawitLam/data-science-portfolio/README.md

 ```

 ### Quick small demo (minimal install)
 If you want to try a tiny demo with no large downloads, use the lightweight requirements and bundled small CSV.
-This runs fast and is ideal for recruiters or quick local checks.
+This runs fast and is ideal for quick evaluations or local testing.

 ```powershell
 # From repo root (PowerShell)